Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ADX.DiskEncryption.md

 ## DESCRIPTION

-Azure storage is encypted at rest, however computing resources can additional use disk encyption.
+Azure storage is encrypted at rest, however computing resources can additionally use disk encryption.
-Disk encyption provides additional security for data at rest.
+Disk encryption provides additional security for data at rest.

 ## RECOMMENDATION

-Consider enabling disk encyption on Azure Data Explorer clusters.
+Consider enabling disk encryption on Azure Data Explorer clusters.

 ## EXAMPLES